[Note: This recipe got fresh photos in 2019 and it’s a very good thing.]

 To make the cream cheese topping: In a small bowl, beat the cream cheese until fluffy and lump-free.
 Whisk in powdered sugar, two tablespoons milk, vanilla and cinnamon.
 If you’d like the mixture thinner, add the remaining tablespoon of milk (I did not).

 Over medium heat, melt 1 tablespoon butter in a cast-iron skillet or griddle pan.
-Spoon 2 tablespoons batter into the hot pan per pancake (to me, this seemed like too little but after experimenting with larger pancakes, I advise you to listen to Joy; It’s a wiggly batter and much easier to and cook in small puddles), flipping once, until pancakes are golden on both sides, about 2 minutes per side.
+Check your batter; if it seems too thick to you (although I like a thicker batter because it spills less in the pan), add a splash or two of extra buttermilk, as needed.
+Spoon 2 to 3 tablespoons batter into the hot pan per pancake (to me, this seemed like too little but after experimenting with larger pancakes, I advise you to listen to Joy; it’s nice in small puddles), flipping once, until pancakes are golden on both sides, about 2 minutes per side.
 Transfer finished pancakes to a serving dish or tray in the oven, to keep warm while you repeat the process with the remaining batter, adding more butter as needed.

 Serve warm with cream cheese topping.